olbrich/ruby-units/README.md

 2. `base_scalar` will return the scalar in base units (SI)
 3. `units` will return the name of the units (without the scalar)
 4. `base` will return the unit converted to base units (SI)
+5. `best_prefix` will return a new unit scaled with an appropriate prefix for human readability (e.g., '1000 m' becomes '1 km')

 ### Storing in a database